abrehan2/Inventory-System-API/README.md

 # `Inventory-System-API`

-## Install the server dependencies
+## Run the command below to install the server dependencies
 ```nodejs
   npm install
 ```